Health Management

 To encourage employees to acquire dietary knowledge and the ability to make balanced food choices and practice healthy dietary habits, we implement health promotion activities in the employee cafeterias at each business establishment.

-In this initiative, we label the ingredients (calories, salt, carbohydrates, etc.) of food items on menus, indicate appropriate intake amounts, and provide healthy menus and seasonings with low salt and calorie content.
+Specifically, we label the ingredients (calories, salt, carbohydrates, etc.) of food items on menus, indicate appropriate intake amounts, and provide healthy menus and seasonings with low salt and calorie content.

 (4) Health checks and support